Dolphin v1.0 Technical Report: Introduction

-The translation of multimodal approaches to ultrasound is hindered by several critical limitations.
+Ultrasound is widely used in clinical practice due to its real-time capability, portability, safety, and cost-effectiveness \citep{hewson2023closing}.
+However, the translation of multimodal approaches to ultrasound is hindered by several critical limitations.
 First, unlike the standardized acquisition protocols for CT or MRI, ultrasound examinations are highly operator-dependent, resulting in significant variability in image quality and anatomical views (\cite{stasi2015critical}).
-Second, the dynamic nature of ultrasound video sequences - often containing crucial temporal information about tissue motion and blood flow - is fundamentally different from the static images that current multimodal models typically process (\cite{szabo2013diagnostic}).
+Second, the dynamic nature of ultrasound video sequences - often containing crucial temporal information about tissue motion and blood flow - is fundamentally different from the static images that current MLLMs typically process (\cite{szabo2013diagnostic}).
 Third, the characteristic speckle noise and lower signal-to-noise ratio of ultrasound images compared to other modalities create additional challenges for feature extraction and interpretation (\cite{loizou2022introduction}).
-Furthermore, existing multimodal models struggle with the sparse and often subjective nature of ultrasound reports, which typically lack the detailed anatomical descriptions found in radiology reports for other imaging modalities(\cite{wang2024survey}).
-Given the aforementioned challenges, developing large multimodal models specifically tailored for ultrasound imaging has become an urgent necessity.
-In recent years, several studies have attempted to apply ultrasound images in the research of large-scale multimodal models.
-The EchoCLIP model proposed by \cite{christensen2024vision} learns the correspondence between cardiac ultrasound images and expert-annotated cardiac case reports, thereby achieving an understanding of cardiac-related semantic information.
-Subsequently, \cite{guo2024llava} proposed LLaVA-Ultra, which integrates the CLIP and SAM encoders and constructs a general-purpose large model for the ultrasound domain through domain-specific fine-tuning.
-It has outperformed LLaVA-Med(\cite{li2023llava}) on benchmark tests across various general medical tasks.
+Furthermore, existing MLLMs struggle with the sparse and often subjective nature of ultrasound reports, which typically lack the detailed anatomical descriptions found in radiology reports for other imaging modalities (\cite{wang2024survey}).
+These challenges highlight the need for MLLMs capable of processing the unique characteristics of ultrasound imaging.

-Although multimodal large models have been increasingly explored in the ultrasound domain, existing approaches often lack comprehensive generalization and in-depth medical reasoning capabilities.
-To address these challenges, we introduce Dolphin V1 and Dolphin R1, the world’s first general-purpose multimodal ultrasound large models.
-Dolphin V1 is a vision-language model capable of jointly understanding ultrasound images, videos, dynamic scanning sequences, and associated clinical text, while Dolphin R1 further enhances the model’s reasoning and diagnostic inference capabilities.